aspose-slides/Aspose.Slides-API-References/english/php-java/chartportionformat/_index.md

 ---
 title: ChartPortionFormat
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/chartportionformat/
 ---

-# ChartPortionFormat class
+## ChartPortionFormat class

  This class contains the chart portion formatting properties used in charts.
  Unlike  IPortionFormatEffectiveData, all properties of this class are writeable.